-DPR - Dual Purpose Reproduction.
+DPCR - Dual Purpose Capped Reproduction.

 This index shows in cents the fertility that a ewe expresses or a ram passes onto female progeny.
+The index is capped so extreme fertility which ca be a liability doesn't inflate this index.

 DPS - Dual Purpose Survival.